asheroto/Chocolatey-Package-Updater/README.md

 ### Step 2 - Schedule the PowerShell Script

 You can use Windows Task Scheduler to schedule the `update.ps1` script to run automatically.
+It is recommended that you create an `UpdateAll.ps1` script in the same folder as `Chocolatey-Package-Updater.ps1` and schedule that script to run.
+See the [UpdateAll.ps1](UpdateAll.ps1) script in this repository for an example.

 In Task Scheduler, create a new Task (not basic) and set the `Action` to the following: